7 Mortgage Payoff Hacks to Save Thousands in 2025

 What happens if I pay 12 extra mortgage payments a year?

-You’ll slash the payoff timeline dramatically and reduce total interest substantially.
+You can dramatically shorten the payoff timeline and reduce total interest substantially.
 Just confirm your lender applies extras to principal and that your budget can handle the cadence.

 Do extra principal payments lower my monthly mortgage bill?